ScrapeGraphAI/Scrapegraph-ai/README.md

 - ScrapeGraphAI is meant to be used for data exploration and research purposes only.
 We are not responsible for any misuse of the library.

 ## Thanks to:
-- [nicolapiazzalunga](https://github.com/nicolapiazzalunga)for having inspired us to the functions: scrapegraph/convert_to_json.py and scrapegraph/convert_to_csv.py
+- [nicolapiazzalunga](https://github.com/nicolapiazzalunga) for having inspired us to the functions: scrapegraph/convert_to_json.py and scrapegraph/convert_to_csv.py